FORMAS/DptOIE/README.md

 ```
 -appositive 2
 ```
-DptOIE is independent of dependency parser, so it can receive annotated sentences with other dependency parsers, as long as they are in ConLL-U format with the same tagsets of [the Google treebank Treebanks Universal V2,1](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2515#show-files).
+DptOIE is can receive CONLL-U format to annotate the sentences with the dependency parser.

 To run DptOIE from a dependency tree in ConLL-U format
 ```